 The Conservancy makes all forest management and harvest decisions, and the generated revenues help sustain the program.
 The partnership ensures that the properties remain as working forests rather than succumbing to development or other land-use changes.

 The program launched in 2002 when America’s oldest cattle ranch, Stuart Land & Cattle Company, committed 5,750 acres.
 Today, our Conservation Forestry Program manages 22,052 acres across the Clinch Valley.

 Forest Carbon Offsets

 Forests help fight climate change by storing carbon in the roots, trunk, branches, and leaves of trees.
 Since healthy forests absorb more atmospheric carbon than degraded ones, protecting and restoring healthy forests is a key strategy in solving the challenges presented by climate change.
 TNC has undertaken an effort to credibly quantify the additional carbon stored through improved forest management in the Conservation Forestry Program.
-Employing methods of measurement and monitoring from the highly respected Climate Action Reserve (CAR) forest carbon standard, 183,756 metric tons of carbon dioxide from the program achieved successful verification by an accredited third-party auditor in June 2013, with more expected over time.
+Employing methods of measurement and monitoring from the highly respected Climate Action Reserve (CAR) forest carbon standard, 474,737 metric tons of carbon dioxide have been successfully verified through 2014 by an accredited third-party auditor, with more expected over time.
 This was a landmark achievement, as it represents the first forest carbon project in Virginia to be verified and registered to rigorous CAR standards.
 All management, including our timber harvesting, is guided by principles set forth in an Operations Plan prepared in consultation with many forestry and wildlife professionals, as well as third party verified by the Forest Stewardship Council.